JohnF123-maker/SkillWagers/README.md

 ---

 **Ready to turn your gaming skills into real money?
-Join Peer2Pool today!**
+Join SkillWagers today!**

 *Built with ❤️ for the gaming community*